Why won't my pods connect to other pods in Amazon EKS?

 Note: If you receive errors when running AWS Command Line Interface (AWS CLI) commands, make sure that you’re using the most recent AWS CLI version.

-If your pods can't connect with other pods, you could receive the following errors (depending on your application).
+If your pods can't connect with other pods, you can receive the following errors (depending on your application).

-If the security group from a worker node isn't allowing interworker communication:
+If the security group from a worker node doesn't allow internode communication:

 curl: (7) Failed to connect to XXX.XXX.XX.XXX port XX: Connection timed out

 Error: RequestError: send request failed caused by: Post dial tcp: i/o timeout

 If the DNS is working but there's still a pod connectivity issue:

 Error: RequestError: send request failed caused by: Post dial tcp 18.104.22.168.5:443: i/o timeout